sgelb/mapline/README.md

 - possibility to show points of views like drinking water or camping places
 - a scale bar
 - elevation stats and marking of steep slopes
-- support for additional gpx features besides tracks and routes
+- support for additional/multiple gpx features besides tracks and routes